dotnet/AspNetCore.Docs/aspnetcore/publishing/apache-proxy.md

 ---
-title: Host ASP.NET Core on Linux with Apache | Microsoft Docs
+title: Host ASP.NET Core on Linux with Apache
 description: Learn how to set up Apache as a reverse proxy server on CentOS to redirect HTTP traffic to an ASP.NET Core web application running on Kestrel.
 keywords: ASP.NET Core, Apache, CentOS, Reverse Proxy, Linux, mod_proxy, httpd, hosting
 author: spboyer